mvolkmann/blog/src/swift.md

 | `min`                     | minimum value of `Int` type               |
 | `pi`                      | value of `Float` or `Double` Pi           |

-Static number methods include, but are not limited to the following:
+Number static methods include, but are not limited to the following:

 | Method                              | Description                                       |
 | ----------------------------------- | ------------------------------------------------- |